pvandyken/Parcellation/README.md

 ******************************* SYNAPTIC **********************************

-Open synaptic and install all the following libraries:
+Open synaptic and install all the following libraries.

-Search in synaptic the library g++-4.9, right click on it and press Mark to install and then press Apply.
+1. Search in synaptic the library g++-4.9, right click on it and press Mark to install and then press Apply.

-Look for:
+2. Look for:
-•	libsigc++-2.0-dev
+  - libsigc++-2.0-dev
-•	libXml2-dev
+  - libXml2-dev
-•	libboost-all-dev
+  - libboost-all-dev

 Mark to install and then press Apply.

-Look for:
+3. Look for:
-•	libsphinxbase-dev, libssl-dev, libcairo2-dev, libxcb-composite0-dev, libxcb-cursor-dev, libxcb-damage0-dev, libxcb-dpms0-dev, libjpeg-dev, libpng++-dev, libtiff5-dev, libjasper-dev, doxygen, libarchive-dev, libghc-bzlib-dev, libghc-pipes-zlib-dev, gfortran-4.9, libdee-qt4-dev, libntrack-qt4-dev, libqjdns-qt4-dev, libqglviewer2-qt4, libqt4pas5, libqtgstreamer-dev, libqtweetlib1.0, libqwt5-qt4-dev, libqwtplot3d-qt4-dev, libsoqt4-dev, python-qt4, python-qt4-dev, libvtk-dicom-dev, libblas-dev, liblapack-dev, libgsl-dev, libhdf5-dev, hdf5-tools, liblinear3-dev, libsvm-dev, libhdf5-10-dev, libhdf5-mpi-dev,  libhdf5-mpich-dev, libhdf5-serial-dev, libjhdf5-java, libhdf5-openmpi-dev, libjpeg62-dev, libtiff5-dev, libminc-dev.
+  -	libsphinxbase-dev, libssl-dev, libcairo2-dev, libxcb-composite0-dev, libxcb-cursor-dev, libxcb-damage0-dev, libxcb-dpms0-dev, libjpeg-dev, libpng++-dev, libtiff5-dev, libjasper-dev, doxygen, libarchive-dev, libghc-bzlib-dev, libghc-pipes-zlib-dev, gfortran-4.9, libdee-qt4-dev, libntrack-qt4-dev, libqjdns-qt4-dev, libqglviewer2-qt4, libqt4pas5, libqtgstreamer-dev, libqtweetlib1.0, libqwt5-qt4-dev, libqwtplot3d-qt4-dev, libsoqt4-dev, python-qt4, python-qt4-dev, libvtk-dicom-dev, libblas-dev, liblapack-dev, libgsl-dev, libhdf5-dev, hdf5-tools, liblinear3-dev, libsvm-dev, libhdf5-10-dev, libhdf5-mpi-dev,  libhdf5-mpich-dev, libhdf5-serial-dev, libjhdf5-java, libhdf5-openmpi-dev, libjpeg62-dev, libtiff5-dev, libminc-dev.
 Mark to install and apply.

 ************************************ SVN *************************************

-•	Download necessary svn files.
+1. Download necessary svn files.
 Write in console:

-svn export https://bioproj.extra.cea.fr/neurosvn/brainvisa/development/brainvisa-cmake/branches/bug_fix /home/username/neurosvn/brainvisa-cmake
+  - svn export https://bioproj.extra.cea.fr/neurosvn/brainvisa/development/brainvisa-cmake/branches/bug_fix /home/username/neurosvn/brainvisa-cmake

-•	Configure cmake.
-Write in console: cd /home/ username /neurosvn/brainvisa-cmake cmake -DCMAKE_INSTALL_PREFIX=. .
+2. Configure cmake.
+Write in console:
+  - cd /home/ username /neurosvn/brainvisa-cmake
+  - cmake -DCMAKE_INSTALL_PREFIX=. .
-  make install
+  - make install

 ********************************* SOURCES ************************************

-•	Download code:
+1. Download code:
-  cd /home/username/neurosvn/brainvisa-cmake/bin/
+  - cd /home/username/neurosvn/brainvisa-cmake/bin/
-  ./bv_env_host bv_maker sources
+  - ./bv_env_host bv_maker sources

 If the download fails or some of the directories are not completely downloaded, you must re-launch the command.
 In case of error you must access the directory with problems (you have to look where it says FAILED in the terminal, that will be the path in which we will have to be to launch the svn cleanup command), to know the directory in which we are, by terminal we introduce pwd and it will show us the path in which we are, we only have to compare the path that we see in FAILED with the one that throws pwd, if we are in it we launch svn cleanup, otherwise we move to that path with the command:

-  cd /home/username/neurosvn/brainvisa-stable/folder…
+  - cd /home/username/neurosvn/brainvisa-stable/folder…

 and launch svn cleanup command.

-•	Relaunch:
+2. Relaunch:
-  cd /home/username/neurosvn/brainvisa-cmake/bin/
+  - cd /home/username/neurosvn/brainvisa-cmake/bin/
-  ./bv_env_host bv_maker sources
+  - ./bv_env_host bv_maker sources

 If it still doesn't work you have to keep trying, sometimes it's the fault of the connection or the servers.